juev/awesome-stars/README.md

 - [sawhney17/logseq-schrodinger](https://github.com/sawhney17/logseq-schrodinger) –  A plugin to export pages in Logseq to Hugo.
 - [sharat87/prestige](https://github.com/sharat87/prestige) – A text-based HTTP client in the browser.
 An interface-less Postman.
 - [signalapp/Signal-Desktop](https://github.com/signalapp/Signal-Desktop) – A private messenger for Windows, macOS, and Linux.
-- [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) – The knowledge hacker's notebook
+- [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) – The knowledge tinkerer's notebook
 - [slidevjs/slidev](https://github.com/slidevjs/slidev) – Presentation Slides for Developers
 - [spacebarchat/server](https://github.com/spacebarchat/server) – Spacebar server - A reimplementation of the Discord.com backend, built with Typescript and love
 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) – Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.